- Research & Experiential Learning

 OSU tenured/tenure-track faculty and senior instructors from all colleges and departments are invited to initiate proposals on behalf of named undergraduate students.
 Other faculty who would like to apply should contact the UHC.
 All University Honors College undergraduates are eligible.

-The deadline for winter and spring term proposals is November 22, 2013.
+The deadline for summer and fall term proposals is Friday, May 9, 2014.
 Proposals can be for projects lasting either one or two terms.
-A call for summer and fall term proposals will be made in spring term, 2014.
+A call for winter and spring term proposals will be made in fall term, 2014.

 DeLoach funds support student payroll at a rate of $10/hour.
 Proposals nominating more than one student will be considered.
 The maximum budget is $1,000 per term for each nominated student, and DeLoach positions are required to adhere to all university restrictions and guidelines regarding student employees.
+Projects lasting two terms are limited to $1,000 for payroll in each term (i.e., if the total award is $2,000, only $1,000 can be spent in each term); if the project duration is adjusted to one term or the student becomes ineligible to receive payroll, total budget will be reduced.
 All awarded funds will be made available to the project supervisor's home unit or business center for payment of wages on a new or already-existing position.

 Applications for the DeLoach Work Scholarship must be initiated by an eligible faculty member.
-Application packages entail three components.
+Application packages entail two components.

 1. A one-page letter from the faculty supervisor naming including: